 /storyforge:continuity-checker my-book

-Symptoms: list_books shows nothing despite existing projects.
+Symptoms: list_books returns nothing despite projects existing.

 /storyforge:session-start